 After adding the condition, select Show or Hide from the dropdown menu at the lower right to set the question's display status.
 To delete a Rule, click on Delete rule at the top right corner of the Rule Editor.

 For more details and an example, click here.

 - The HTML Reference ID field stores the choice response in order to make it available for use outside of Interact, for example in CSS or application extensions.
 A unique name is automatically assigned to this field by default, but you can assign a more descriptive name to make it easier to identify.

 - To save your changes, at the lower right corner of the Page Editor, click Update Page (or Create Page).
-The Page Editor closes, and the Interaction Map is displayed.
+The Page Editor closes, and the Flow Map is displayed.